Lodus-S/Tale-of-the-Ale/D&D homebrew/D&D Homebrew/Locations/Tsurlagol.md

 **Kraken-a-Spell**
 A cramped but cozy magic shop owned by the pun-loving **Phil McKraken**.
 Shelves sag under scrolls, trinkets, and dusty kits for hopeful spellcasters or foolish adventurers.

 ![[Tsurlagol Kraken a Spell.png|750]]

 _DM's private note_
-This was a addition and the new starting point when the theme pivoted to a more sailor-y vibe.
+This was a addition and the new starting point when the theme pivoted to a more sailor-y vibe.[[talespire://published-board/VHN1cmxhZ29s/2157f34b44b073d678f771804b23394d|TS Map]]